Livezey House/Glen Fern

 Explore more Wissahickon-related historic points of interest, stories, art, videos, games, and much more on our Virtual Valley!

 You probably don’t need us to tell you how special Wissahickon Valley Park is.
-It’s 1800 acres provides habitat to wildlife, refuge & recreation to over a million visitors per year, and protects the drinking water for one third of Philadelphians.
+Its 1800+ acres provide habitat to wildlife, refuge & recreation to over a million visitors per year, and protect the drinking water for one-third of Philadelphians.
 The park can’t take care of itself, however.
 It needs responsible park users and stewards to keep this special place clean and sustainable for generations to come.

 HELP US TAKE CARE OF THE PARK BY DONATING OR BECOMING A MEMBER,